Bryxxit/relay-oci-compute-1/steps/oci-compute-step-instances-describe/README.md

 # oci-compute-step-instances-describe

-This [OCI Compute](https://www.oracle.com/cloud/compute/) step container lists the instances in an AWS region and sets an output, `instances`, to an array containing information about them.
+This [OCI Compute](https://www.oracle.com/cloud/compute/) step container lists the instances in an OCI region and sets an output, `instances`, to an array containing information about them.

 Optionally add filters to narrow the list of returned instances based on filter